OctopusDeploy/OctoProduct/chapter3/index.md

 A fundamental aspect of most seamless deployment strategies involves running two versions of your application side by side, if only for a short period of time.
 If both versions of the application access a shared database, then any updates to the database schema and data must be compatible with both application versions.
 This is referred to as backward and forward compatibility.

 However, backward and forward compatibility is not trivial to implement.
-In the presentation [Update your Database Schema with Zero Downtime Migrations](https://www.youtube.com/watch?v=3mj6Ni7sRN4) (based on chapter 3 of the book [Microservice database migration guide](https://developers.redhat.com/books/migrating-microservice-databases-relational-monolith-distributed-data)) Edison Yanaga walks through the process of renaming a single column in a database.
+In the presentation [Update your Database Schema with Zero Downtime Migrations](https://www.youtube.com/watch?v=3mj6Ni7sRN4) (based on chapter 3 of the book [Migrating to Microservice Databases](https://developers.redhat.com/books/migrating-microservice-databases-relational-monolith-distributed-data)) Edison Yanaga walks through the process of renaming a single column in a database.
 It involves six incremental updates to the database and application code, and all six versions to be deployed sequentially.

 Needless to say, seamless deployments involving databases require planning, many small steps to roll out the changes, and tight coordination between the database and application code.